twentylemon/flow/README.md

 transform a stream into another stream.
 We saw three examples above in `filter`, `limit` and `map`.
 Intermediate operations are meaningless without some sort of Terminal operation, such as `each` or `count`.
 Terminal operations do something with the final stream data, be it summing, counting, calling a function, finding the min, and so on.
+Additional information can be found in the [documentation](http://twentylemon.github.io/flow/doxy/d9/de2/namespaceflow.html).

-Intermediate operations are all inside the flow::intermediate namespace.
+Intermediate operations are all inside the [flow::intermediate](http://twentylemon.github.io/flow/doxy/dc/d09/namespaceflow_1_1intermediate.html) namespace.

-Terminal operations are all inside the flow::terminal namespace.
+Terminal operations are all inside the [flow::terminal](http://twentylemon.github.io/flow/doxy/d1/d6c/namespaceflow_1_1terminal.html) namespace.

 ### A Word on the flow namespace
 All of the functions in `flow::generator`, `flow::intermediate` and `flow::terminal` are aliased to also be in the `flow` namespace.